cx-cloud-101/speedtest-workshop/azure/scheduling-speedtests.md

 Creating a new Service Bus
 --------------------------
-_The Service Bus will deliver run-speedtest messages to SpeedTestLogger, telling it to run a test_
+The service bus will deliver run-speedtest messages to SpeedTestLogger, telling it to run a test.

-1. Create a [new Service Bus namespace](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions) named speedtest-commands, with a topic called run-speedtest.
+1. Create a [new service bus namespace](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions) named speedtest-commands, with a topic called run-speedtest.
 Use standard pricing tier.

 ![scheduling-speedtests-1](images/scheduling-speedtests-1.png)